HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-29-Convert-4D-array-Image-to-Normal-3D-array-Image.md

 RuntimeError: The size of tensor a (4) must match the size of tensor b (3) at non-singleton dimension 0
 ```

-which prompts that, besides RGB channels this image file has an additional alpha channel[^2], that is the image is a 4D array (RGBA).
-So, it cannot be normally processed by certain function.
-We can verify this point by printing image array size:
+which prompts that, the image is a 4D array, that is besides RGB channels this image file has an additional alpha (A) channel (used to specify opacity)[^2].
+So, it cannot be normally processed by certain PyTorch function.
+We can verify this point by printing array size of each input image:

 ```python
 from PIL import Image